 Jade City is the first novel in an epic trilogy about family, honor, and those who live and die by the ancient laws of blood and jade.

 GENRE: Fantasy, War

-Queer Rep Summary: Gay/Achillean Secondary Character(s), Closeted/Questioning Secondary Character(s).
+Queer Rep Summary: Gay/Achillean Main Character(s), Closeted/Questioning Main Character(s).

 Fascinating and ruthless, Jade City is a slow-burning, deftly-politicking fantasy which brings you 'round to meet new friends, then coyly remarks that none of them are safe; the best you can hope for is that when your darling dies you'll bury them with their Jade.

 I love this book, I love the characters, the setting is great...
 If you've read very many of my reviews you probably know I love interpersonal politics and heists... and this has all of that, all the time.
 Lots of discussions, weighing of actions, politicking, and then blades.
 There's betrayal and subterfuge, a few heists, some capers and a very high body count.
 Seriously, like, a lot of people die by the end of this (and I suspect even more will die in the sequel, Jade War).
 For me the two biggest strengths in this book are the world-building and characterization.
 There are a lot of named characters, but the book is very good at directing attention to minimize the number of names the reader really needs to retain, while still realistically portraying large networks run by a few powerful families.
 I thought I knew who my favorite character was, but then someone else started giving them a run for their money in my affections and I look forward to seeing how they get on in the sequel.